 What to expect during Transanal Hemorrhoidal Dearterialization

-The spots are usually sutured up with an absorbable suture, toothed pickups or debakeys, and straight mayo scissors.
+- Close the area with absorbable sutures, toothed pickups or debakeys, and straight mayo scissors.

 💰 We're paying for your setup pictures!